 The Dutch industry is in general built between 1965 and 1985.
-Consequently, the technology applied is technology that was already proven in 1970.
+Consequently, the technology applied is one that was already proven in 1970.
 In the meantime, new insights are gained on how to produce more effectively.
+Developing efficient production routes requires the type of technology development as described in MMIP 8.
+(Elektrificatie en radicaal vernieuwde processen).